-Shainhouse also suggests women with irritation around their vulva apply “a barrier grease like coconut oil, Vaseline, or Aquaphor to reduce friction.”
+Shainhouse also suggests people with irritation around their vulva apply “a barrier grease like coconut oil, Vaseline, or Aquaphor to reduce friction.”

-However, she also cautions that these topical greases should not be placed on the condom, as they may reduce its effectiveness as a contraceptive.
+However, she also cautions that these topical greases shouldn’t be placed on the condom, as they may reduce its effectiveness as a contraceptive.

-Shainhouse recommends being up front, and broaching the topic yourself if your partner hasn’t asked about visible skin patches yet.
-Explain that it’s an autoimmune disease and is not contagious.
+Shainhouse recommends being up-front and broaching the topic yourself if your partner hasn’t asked about visible skin patches yet.
+Explain that it’s an autoimmune condition and is not contagious.